MicrosoftEdge/WebView2Feedback/specs/WebMessageObjects.md

   /// Specifically, the WebView2 browser process will run in same user, package identity, and app
   /// container of the app, but other means such as security context impersonations do not get
   /// propagated, so such permissions that the app has will not be effective in WebView2.
-  /// Note that the only validation done in this function is that the path is a valid
-  /// full path and otherwise the function will succeed.
   HRESULT CreateWebFileSystemFileHandle(
       [in] LPCWSTR path,
       [in] COREWEBVIEW2_FILE_SYSTEM_HANDLE_PERMISSION permission,
       [out, retval] ICoreWebView2FileSystemHandle** fileSystemHandle);

-    /// Create a ICoreWebView2FileSystemHandle from a path that represents a Web
+    /// Create a `ICoreWebView2FileSystemHandle` object from a path that represents a Web
     /// [FileSystemDirectoryHandle](https://developer.mozilla.org/docs/Web/API/FileSystemDirectoryHandle).
     /// The `path` is the path pointed by the directory and must be a syntactically correct fully qualified
-    /// path but it is not checked here whether it currently points to a directory.
+    /// path, but it is not checked here whether it currently points to a directory.
 Any other state
     /// validation will be done when this handle is accessed from web content
     /// and will cause DOM exceptions if access operations fail.
 If an invalid path is
     /// passed, an E_INVALIDARG will be returned and the object will fail to create.
     ///
     /// An app needs to be mindful that this object, when posted to the web content, provides it with unusual
     /// access to OS file system via the Web FileSystem API!
 The app should therefore only post objects
-    /// for paths that it wants to allow to the web content and it is not recommended that the web content
+    /// for paths that it wants to allow access to the web content and it is not recommended that the web content
     /// "asks" for this path.
 The app should also check the source property of the target to ensure
     /// that it is sending to the web content of intended origin.
     ///